LaMD: Latent Motion Diffusion for Image-Conditional Video Generation

-To evaluate the quality of reconstruction, we compare real videos with reconstructed videos which are synthesized from appearance feature of the first frame and latent motion of the video.
-Fig. \ref{fig:mcd-vae} and Tab. \ref{tab:mcd-vae} present the respective qualitative and quantitative results on the testing set of Landscape and BAIR Robot Pushing datasets.
-The results in Fig. \ref{fig:mcd-vae} show that the motion latents successfully capture fine-grained movements such as the cloud deformation under a large motion compression ratio ($f_t=32 \& f_s=4$).
-The reconstructed videos also achieve high performance on both video-level and frame-level metrics in Tab. \ref{tab:mcd-vae}, reflecting that motion could be decomposed and highly compressed while still expressive enough to recover the video.
+To evaluate the quality of reconstruction, we compare real videos with reconstructed videos which are synthesized from appearance feature of the first frame and latent motion of the video in Fig.\ref{fig:mcd-vae}.
+The results show that the latent motion successfully captures fine-grained movements such as the cloud deformation under a large compression ratio ($r_t=32, r_s=4$).
+We also list the quantitative results on the testing set of different datasets in Tab.\ref{tab:mcd-vae} to provide a reference for the subsequent video generation performance, as the reconstruction performance acts as an upper bound for the generation results.
+Additionally, to assess the adequacy of the reconstruction performance for satisfactory video generation, we compare it with VQGAN \citep{esser2021taming}, a common image autoencoder used in both image and video generation approaches, in Tab.\ref{tab:mcd-vae-vqgan}.
+VQGAN employs a distinct compression strategies for spatial and temporal dimensions by individually encoding each frame and compressing solely spatial information.
+However, the results indicate that MCD-VAE achieves comparable performance in terms of frame-level metrics, while also demonstrating superior performance in video-level metric.
+This finding further reinforces the notion that motion can be decomposed and highly compressed while still retaining sufficient expressiveness to recover the video.

-Because it is difficult to measure decomposition performance quantitatively, we assess the ability to decompose by transferring latent motion between videos.
-As shown in Fig.\ref{fig:decompose}, the last video is synthesized from appearance features $f$ of the first video and latent motion $z_m$ of the second video.
-The movements in the synthesized video are consistent with the second video, while the appearance matches the first video.
-This confirms that MCD-VAE successfully decomposes motion without leaking appearance information.

-We further discuss how much capacity is necessary for latent motion by changing its channel size $d$.
-We compare the reconstruction performance on different values of $d$ in Tab.\ref{tab:mcd-vae-d} (noted that the $\beta$ to control the bottleneck size remains unchanged).
-The results indicate that MCD-VAE can achieve high reconstruction performance even with a small channel size, suggesting that there is significant redundancy in motion.
-Moreover, the findings suggest that video compression through motion decomposition and compression holds great potential.